Progressive Supranuclear Palsy

 CurePSP welcomes donations to its research grants program.
 Since its inception in 1997, the program it has provided over $13 million to institutions and senior researchers with excellent track records of productivity and to junior people with original ideas and first-rate training.

 Donations to the Brain Bank can make a significant impact in research.
-CurePSP supports the Eloise H. Troxel Memorial Brain Bank located at the Mayo Clinic in Jacksonville, FL.
+CurePSP supports the brain bank located at the Mayo Clinic in Jacksonville, FL.
 Brains donated there are stored and used only for research in PSP by legitimate researchers who request it.
 Donating to a brain bank does not interfere with funeral arrangements.
 Expenses for brain removal will occur, which may be reimbursed in part by CurePSP.
 The family will receive, at no charge, a full diagnostic autopsy report from the Mayo Clinic pathologist, Dennis W. Dickson, MD, who is one of the world’s foremost authorities on PSP and related disorders.
 Further information is available from CurePSP or by calling the Brain Bank directly at 904-953-2439.
 There are several other brain banks throughout the country, generally located at major university hospitals.